anoma/anoma/docs/src/explore/design/ledger/front-running.md

    wrapper transaction.

 The block proposer must then include a proof that the transactions could not be decrypted that other validators can verify.
-This proof consist of the decryption shares the validator attempted to use to decrypt the payload.
+This proof consists of the decryption shares the validator attempted to use to decrypt the payload.

 The other validators must check that these decryption shares are valid, otherwise the fault lies with the block proposer for accepting them as valid vote extensions in the previous round.
-Validators may then issue a complaint against the block proposer.
+Validators will reject the proposal and may choose to slash the block proposer.

 If the decryption shares are indeed valid, the validators can use these to attempt to decrypt the payload and see that it failed for one of the two above reasons.
-Again, if they produce a valid transaction, a complaint may be issued against the block proposer.
+Again, if they produce a valid transaction, the block is rejected and the block proposer may be slashed.
 Otherwise, the proof is accepted and the transaction is not applied.
 Validators do this check as part of their Process Proposal phase.

 If the block proposer claims that the decryption succeeded, validators must check that the decrypted payload agrees with the included commitment, otherwise the proposer has incorrectly decrypted the transaction.
-In that case, a complaint may be issued.
+In that case, the proposal must be rejected and the block proposer may be slashed.

-Alternatively, validators could simply try to decrypt the transaction with their own decryption shares and if the transaction turns out to be valid or is in any way different from what is reported by the proposer, the proposer is known to be at fault.
-This sometimes requires less computation and also removes the need for a proof to be added to the block.

-__Question / TODO: If the block proposer is at fault, do we try to decrypt the tx successfully later?
-And how?
-I suppose that other validators should vote against the block and the next block proposer gets the job so that it just takes more rounds to finalize the block.
-This means that we may not need complaints for this as the loss of proposer rewards provides economic incentive for good behavior already.__

-## Complaints

-Complaints are encrypted transactions that validators broadcast when they observe misbehavior from other validators during the protocol.
-The current causes for complaint are as follows:
-* `Share_Complaint`: During VerifyVoteExtension, the aggregated decryption shares from a validator does not pass validation
-* `Decrypt_Complaint`: The block proposer incorrectly decrypted a tx or falsely claimed that a transaction could not be decrypted.

-These transactions must include a proofs of malfeasance.
-The necessary proofs for the above complaints are as follows:
-* `Share_Complaint`: The decryption share that failed verification
-* `Decrypt_Complaint`: The alleged decrypted payload, the original wrapper tx, and the decryption shares that should have been used to derive the decryption key.

-The above proofs can be used to verify that the protocol was not adhered to.
-Checking these proofs will be part of executing the Complaint transaction.
-If the transaction succeeds and is added to the blockchain, a slashing penalty will be determined based on the type of infraction, likely by a native VP.